6.3 Running and Managing Multicontainer Setups

 - To clean up the resources associated with your multi-container setup, you can use the

-command. - This command stops and removes the containers, networks, and volumes created for the application.
+docker-compose downcommand. - This command stops and removes the containers, networks, and volumes created for the application.

 - It ensures that all the resources are properly cleaned up, freeing up system resources and avoiding conflicts with future deployments.